-A musical instrument created from a missile is featured at a concert at Blenheim palace on Saturday night.
+A musical instrument created from a Russian missile is featured at a concert at Blenheim palace on Saturday night.

 The Russian rocket which landed in Ukraine but did not explode two years ago has been hollowed-out and its explosive components have been replaced by a cello bow.